Skip to main content

 Sign up here

-We are delighted to announce the launcg of the IGNITE menotring Programme: Action Learning Circles!
-We are recruiting mentors (facilitators) and mentees (circle particiapnts) to take part in the IGNITE Network pilot Mentoring Programme to support researchers from underrepresented and minoritised groups in energy research.
-Closing Date for Expressions of Interest 27 October 2023.
+We are delighted to announce the 2025 launch of the IGNITE mentoring Programme: Action Learning Circles!
+We are recruiting facilitators and circle participants to take part in the Programme to support researchers from underrepresented and minoritised groups in energy research.
+Closing Date for Expressions of Interest 31 October 2024.
 More information at wwww.ignitenetplus.ac.uk/initiatives/mentoring